dawidstec/volt-developer-task/readme.md

 In the project I also used factory pattern to create gateways.
 In case of running above classes you can see that it is not 100% accurate, but expected output is "visible" on 100 or 1000 runs.

+## Additional notes
+I know that class EqualLoadTrafficSplit is not necessary, because it can be done in WeightedTrafficSplit class, but I wanted to show that I can create two classes which are implementing the same interface and also that I can use factory pattern that returns classes implementing that interface and would make testing easier.

 ## Tests
 To run tests you need to run:
 ```